jamesleelucky/SnakeGame/README.md

-Snake Game made in Computer Vision and Numpy
+Snake Game made with Computer Vision and Numpy